 And, while you might be craving warm and cosy sleeping quarters over winter, you’re actually better off maintaining a cool or cold temperature in the bedroom to enhance your sleep.

-Take care of your mental health
+5. Take care of your mental health

 Always know that there are support and self-help services available if you feel like the winter months are getting you down.
-Visit your university’s counselling service, or download a free mental health app like Headspace.
+Visit your university’s counselling service or download a free mental health app like Headspace.